Read this post for simple tasks to help you avoid probate court in California.

 It’s easy to handle Urgent, Important things (like a phone call from your boss or doctor).
-And it’s easy, too, to get distracted by the Non Important business of life (like a viral YouTube clip or the second season of Stranger Things).
-But if we fail to handle the Not Urgent But Important work of our lives, the consequences will be less than ideal.
+And it’s easy, too, to get distracted by the Non Important business of life.
+Our lives are filled with distractions, like a viral YouTube clip or the second season of Stranger Things.
+When we fail to handle the Not Urgent But Important work of our lives, the consequences are less than ideal.

 One of the things I hear most from people is that they will get to their planning “at some point”.
 It’s not high on their to-do list and it just keeps getting pushed farther down.
-Without proper planning, if something happened to you, your estate may have to go through probate court.
-So how and why should you avoid probate court?
+Without proper planning, if something happened to you, your estate will have to go through probate court.
+So how and why should you avoid probate court in California?

 What is probate?

-When you pass on, probate is the legal process by which the court system authenticates your will (if you have one), appoints someone known as a “personal representative” to handle the business of your estate, and settles your affairs by paying your bills, filing taxes for your estate, and transferring what’s left to your family, charities that you love, and other beneficiaries.
+When you pass on, probate is the legal process by which the court system authenticates your will.
+If you have one, the court appoints someone known as a “personal representative” to handle the business of your estate.
+This person settles your affairs by paying your bills, filing taxes for your estate, and transferring what’s left to your family, charities that you love, and other beneficiaries.

 Why should you avoid it?